 MGM’s tribute to one of America’s greatest showmen saw the studio at the peak of it’s powers; no expense was spared in bringing the life of Florenz Ziegfeld to the screen and the result is a musical extravaganza, a cast of thousands and a clutch of Oscars, including Best Picture of 1936.

 This was Luise’s second American film and the one which cemented her place as a star.
 She plays Ziegfeld’s common-law wife Anna Held and took home her first Academy Award, for Best Actress of 1936.
 Much has been made of this victory, with many commentators of the opinion that she won the award for only one scene and that Best Supporting Actress would be more suitable (1936 was the first year the supporting category was included).
 The scene in question is the now legendary ‘Telephone Scene’ in which Anna Held congratulates Ziegfeld on his engagement to his new love, Burke, choking back tears.
 It’s a scene which Luise claims she wrote for herself, based on Jean Cocteau’s play La voix humaine, and which Louis B. Mayer initially ordered to be removed from the film; she plays it to perfection.
 To bring out her sorrow and tears she remembered a stray cocker spaniel she had seen the night before!
 “Sadness is sadness,” she said in a 1979 interview when talking about the scene,”When you’re sad, you may be sad about one thing or another, but the feeling is the same and if it wells up in you, you can make use of it and translate it into whatever you need.”
-So iconic did this performance become, Luise repeated it numerous times on stage, at charity concerts and even on radio programmes.
-In subsequent films she appeared on the phone again, echoing her best-known role.
+So iconic did this performance become, Luise repeated it numerous times on stage, at charity concerts and even on radio programmes well into the 1950s.
 In 1965 when Luise made a guest appearance in the television series Combat! the press were furnished with a publicity still of Luise on the telephone, a reminder to all that even if you’d forgotten her name you would always remember the scene.

 The Great Ziegfeld is currently available on DVD in the UK and in the USA.
 Both versions include a short documentary, Ziegfeld on Film, which includes new interviews with Luise Rainer and Ziegfeld’s daughter Patricia Stephenson.
 Also included is a short newsreel showing stars arriving at the New York premiere.